pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

   comment: "This gives freedom to the players.
 This way, if they get a negative action card and need to react to it, they're able to.", )[
   The players strategize, if they need to move to some tile, they move towards the tile, if they need to perform actions, they spend AP to either refine resources or draw action cards.
 If they want to trade SP, they can spend AP to do so.
   Refer to the rules (#link(<SpendAP>)[@SpendAP]) to see what players can do with AP.
+  There is no fixed order that the players have to follow.
 ]

-There is no fixed order that the players have to follow.
 The players are free to spend AP in any order they want.
 This phase ends once all the players have used their AP.
 APs don't carry over, use it, or lose it.
 == Cat Token Related Actions
 #design-note(
   comment: "I love cats; they make everything better for me.
 That's why cat tokens are being used to amplify the positive action cards.", )[
   The players have a chance to place a cat on the hex they're currently in.
 The players roll a six-sided dice, which will decide if they can place a cat.
-The chance is calculated using @CatCalc.
+The chace is calculated using @CatCalc.
   Only one roll per round.
   $
     "Success?" = cases(